Is Kratom Legal in Arizona?

 Officially titled House Bill 2550, the bill provides a regulatory framework for kratom sale in Arizona.
 Let’s take a look at some of the provisions of the bill.

-House Bill 2550
+Arizona House Bill 2550

-According to House Bill 2550, Vendors must:
+According the House Bill 2550, vendors must:

 • Not sell kratom to any individual under the age of 18